helloapro/php-cr2/README.md

 ## Specifications ##

 * Two inputs consisting of a word and a sentence.
-The application confirms whether there is an instance of that word.
+The application searches for once instance of that word in the sentence.
     * input1: "bike"
     * input2: "I love riding my bike to brunch!"
-    * output: true
+    * output: 1

 * Two inputs consisting of a word and a sentence.
+The application searches for multiple instances of that word.
+    * input1: "cat"
+    * input2: "If you want to pet my cat, you'll have to ask my cat permission, because she's a very peculiar cat."
+    * output: 3

-The application returns actual number of instances of that word in the sentence.
+* Two inputs consisting of a word and a sentence.
+The application searches for multiple instances of that word.
-    * input1: "bike"
+    * input1: "cat"
-    * input2: "I love riding my bike to brunch!"
+    * input2: "If you want to pet my cat, you'll have to ask my cat permission, because she's a very peculiar cat."
-    * output: 1
+    * output: 3

 ## Known Bugs ##